bmeurer/benediktmeurer.de/_posts/2017-03-01-v8-behind-the-scenes-february-edition.markdown

   <img src="/images/2017/cliff-20170301.jpg" alt="Steep cliff" />
 </center></p>

 V8 has been like this cliff.
 If you pay attention, then it’s stunning and beautiful.
 But if you don’t, and you fall off the cliff, you’re screwed.
 Performance differences of **100x** weren’t uncommon in the past.
 Of these cliffs, the `arguments` object handling in Crankshaft is probably the one which people hit most often and which is the most frustrating too.
 The fundamental assumption in Crankshaft is that `arguments` object does not escape, and thus Crankshaft does not need to materialize the actual JavaScript `arguments` object **ever**, but instead can just take the parameters from the activation record.
-So, in order words, there’s no safety net.
+So, in other words, there’s no safety net.
 It’s all or nothing.
 Let’s consider this simple dispatching logic:

 {% highlight javascript %}
 var callbacks = [